-- o "How Information Technology (i.e. computers, Internet) can be Integrated into the Instructional Process and Curriculum" - POSITION STATEMENT: This 5-6 page essay requires you to respond to a scenario that will ask you to construct, support, and sustain a clear, concise argument about some controversial aspect of the teaching of English.
-You should include at least 3 outside sources as part of the essay and a works cited page that uses MLA style. - Choose ONE of the following scenarios: - o Scenario One: Your first teaching position is at a high school with about 1000 students.
+• POSITION STATEMENT: This 5-6 page essay requires you to respond to a scenario that will ask you to construct, support, and sustain a clear, concise argument about some controversial aspect of the teaching of English.
+You should include at least 3 outside sources as part of the essay and a works cited page that uses MLA style.

+Choose ONE of the following scenarios:

+• Scenario One: Your first teaching position is at a high school with about 1000 students.
 You are the newest of the eight English teachers there, so you have plenty of experienced teachers to mentor you.
 To your surprise, however, a few of the teachers turn to you at times to ask what's currently being taught about various aspects of English Language Arts education.